Still Alice: Accolades

 For her performance as Alice Howland, Julianne Moore won the Academy Award, BAFTA Award, Golden Globe Award, Screen Actors Guild Award, and Critics' Choice Movie Award.
 Still Alice marked her first Academy Award win after four previous nominations.
+Moore dedicated her Academy Award win to Glatzer, who died from ALS several weeks later on March 10, 2015.
 Although she was widely considered to be the Best Actress frontrunner in anticipation of the Academy Awards ceremony, some critics felt that Still Alice was not among Moore's greatest performances and did not deserve to win.
-Moore dedicated her Academy Award win to Glatzer, who died from ALS several weeks later on March 10, 2015.
+In 2024, Moore said that Marion Cotillard deserved to win the Academy Award for Two Days, One Night (2014) more than she did.